parminderunited/GBRDocs/the-fuse-studio/overview.md

 # Studio overview

-Medifakt Studio is a DApp \(Decentralized App\) running on the Ethereum and Medifakt networks.
+GBR20 Studio is a DApp \(Decentralized App\) running on the Ethereum and GBR20 networks.
 It allows anybody without technical knowledge to launch a community and integrate a token into it.
-With Medifakt studio, a token is easily minted on Ethereum through a user friendly wizard.
-It's then moved through the bridge to the Medifakt to add business and community features to it and manage it.
+With GBR20 studio, a token is easily minted on Ethereum through a user friendly wizard.
+It's then moved through the bridge to the GBR20 to add business and community features to it and manage it.

 [![](../.gitbook/assets/you6.png) ](https://www.youtube.com/channel/UC7NaJ0UhmyHi5MvZSk61akA/videos?view_as=subscriber)

-Via the DApp you can access the contracts and services of the Medifakt network.
-You can launch your community on the Medifakt network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
+Via the DApp you can access the contracts and services of the GBR20 network.
+You can launch your community on the GBR20 network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
 The community is upgraded by a variety of plugins that customize the community to your needs.
 It allows you to:

 * Add to your community users, business, admins and more tailor made roles
 * Define transfer and bonus rules for the community members